 - 5.2.1.
 The Chief Finance Officer will prepare and maintain a Treasury Management Strategy for the forthcoming three years.
-This strategy will be reported annually to the relevant Member on the Executive and approved by Council. - 5.2.2.
+This strategy will be reported annually to the relevant Cabinet Member and approved by Council. - 5.2.2.
 The strategy will follow the recommendations of the code of practice mentioned in paragraph 5.1.1 but allowing for the specific circumstances of the Council where these affect treasury management.
 In addition the strategy will set the "prudential indicators" as required to be set by the Local Government Act 2003. - 5.2.3.
-The Chief Finance Officer will also report either to the relevant Member on the Executive or Audit, Governance and Standards Committee not less than once each financial year on the activities of the Treasury Management operation and on the exercise of the Treasury Management powers delegated to him/her.
-At least one report will be an Annual Report on

-Treasury Management for presentation on or around 30th June in the succeeding financial year.
+The Chief Finance Officer will also report either to the relevant Cabinet Member or Audit, Governance and Standards Committee not less than once each financial year on the activities of the Treasury Management operation and on the exercise of the Treasury Management powers delegated to them.
+At least one report will be an Annual Report on Treasury Management for presentation on or around 30th June in the succeeding financial year.